marazmarci/YoakkeCompiler/README.md

     io:println("Hello, World!");
 }
 ```
-The sintax is not your usual, but pretty simple. #import is a compiler directive that loads a module (in this case a module called 'io').
+The syntax is not your usual, but pretty simple. #import is a compiler directive that loads a module (in this case a module called 'io').
 The double colon means static assignment.
 In this example, we assign a function to the symbol 'main'.
 The function body contains a single statement, which is to call println from the namespace/module 'io'.

 Main is a function that returns a type 'unit', which is the equvivalent to the type 'void' in some languages.
 It can be noted with the keyword 'unit', or empty parenthesis.
 If you don't specify the return type explicitly, it will default to unit.
 You can explicitly specify the return type after the arrow:
 ```